 |HOME * BIO * RESUME * REVIEWS * MUSICIAN * ARTIST * CONTACT|

-who has worked in regional, Off-Broadway, and educational musical theatre,
+serving regional, Off-Broadway, and educational musical theatre -

-as well as in other music venues, in and around New York City,
+as well as other music and performance venues - nationwide.

-Since 2005, her original score for Rick Lombardo's stage adaptation

-of A Christmas Carol,
+Since 2005, her original score for Rick Lombardo's A Christmas Carol,

-which intertwines new compositions with
+which intertwines new compositions with 28 traditional melodies,

-the country,

-acclaimed by the Boston Globe, Boston Phoenix, EDGE,
+acclaimed by the Boston Globe, Boston Phoenix, Broadway World,

-San Jose Mercury News, Broadway World, and Portland Monthly, among others.
+San Jose Mercury News, EDGE, and Portland Monthly, among others.

 Its run includes many years at San Jose Repertory Theatre,

-In addition to music for the theatre, compositions and arrangements
+In addition to theatre music, Anna's compositions and arrangements

 include art songs; pop music; music for video shorts and public television;